-Dusan Djukich is the innovator of Straight-Line Coaching and the best-selling author of Straight-Line Leadership: Tools for Living with Velocity and Power in Turbulent Times.
-He resides in Northern California and can be contacted through www.StraightLineCoach.com
+This document was written by Dusan Djukich; the innovator of Straight-Line Coaching and the best-selling author of Straight-Line Leadership: Tools for Living with Velocity and Power in Turbulent Times. www.straightlinecoach.com

 © All rights reserved.
-Copyright 2015, Corporate Reinvention Associates.
+Copyright Straight-Line Coach Worldwide